 Facing elements are designed to resist the horizontal forces developed in Section 4.3.
 Reinforcement is provided to resist the average loading conditions at each depth in accordance with structural design requirements in Section 8, 10 and 13 of AASHTO for concrete, steel and timber facings, respectively.
 Allowable stresses for seismic design may be increased by 50 percent for steel, 33 percent for concrete and 50 percent for timber.
-The embedment of the soil reinforcement to panel connector must be developed by test, to ensure that it can resist the design T_0 forces.
+The embedment of the soil reinforcement to panel connector must be developed by test, to ensure that it can resist the design $T{max}$ forces.

-As a minimum, temperature and shrinkage steel must be provided.
+As a minimum, temperature and shrinkage steel must be provided for segmental precast facing.
 Epoxy protection of panel reinforcement where salt spray is anticipated is recommended.